GeorgDangl/Dangl.AspNetCore.FileHandling/README.md

 For test purposes, the `InMemoryFileHandler` offers additional features like `ClearFiles()` to reset all saved files and a property `SavedFiles` to access all saved files.

+### AzureBlobFileManager

+This implementation works against Azure Blob Storage.
+Additionally, it has a `Task<RepositoryResult> EnsureContainerCreated(string container)` for initialization purposes.
+Azure Blob containers must be created before they can be accessed.

 ### StringExtensions

 The `StringExtensions` class has a static extension method `string WithMaxLength(this string value, int maxLength)`.